-WHERE IS YOUR BEEF FROM?
+WHERE ARE YOUR MEATS FROM?

 All of our USDA Choice and USDA Prime beef is sourced from US MidWestern Farms (simply put, this is the best beef out there).
 Our Wagyu Beef is either from the US MidWest or Japan.